Worried you have got malaria?

 Well Travelled Clinics offers a free NHS emergency service to all travellers with the symptoms described above who have returned from a malaria risk area.

-You may walk in to the Travel Clinic at the Liverpool School of Tropical Medicine 08:30-14:45 pm Monday to Friday for emergency tests and treatment (if necessary).
-If for any reason we are unable to see you we will give you a letter to take to your local A&E. Outside of these hours seek immediate medical attention from your own GP or go to the nearest Accident and Emergency Department.
+You may walk in to Well Traveled Clinics at the Liverpool School of Tropical Medicine 08:30-14:45 pm Monday to Friday for an emergency malaria test and treatment (if necessary).
+If for any reason we are unable to see you, we will give you a letter to take to your local A&E. Outside of these hours seek immediate medical attention from your own GP or go to the nearest Accident and Emergency Department.